Signal processing is key to embedded Machine LearningMachine LearningMarch 1, 2020

 This approach is not limited to just anomaly detection.
-Because the signal processing step cleaned up the data, and reduced the number of variables - here two seconds of high-resolution 3-axis accelerometer data is compressed down to 33 features - you can train very small neural networks to do complex event classification that work incredibly well, and are efficient enough to run on embedded systems.
+Because the signal processing step cleaned up the data and reduced the number of variables - here two seconds of high-resolution 3-axis accelerometer data is compressed down to 33 features - you can train very small neural networks to do complex event classification that works incredibly well, and are efficient enough to run on embedded systems.

 For instance, a gesture recognition system that detects six different gestures using a deep neural network, which takes raw data and figures out the features itself (using an unquantized neural network with 2 convolutional layers) can analyze a second worth of data in 98 ms. on a Cortex-M4F running at 80 MHz *.